Free training courses available to help you start a career in adult social care with the North Norfolk Care Academy.

 Who can apply?

 - The scheme is open to any organisation registered with Companies House or the Charity Commission, no matter what size.
-At this time the scheme is not open to sole traders.
+Currently the scheme is not open to sole traders.

 The minimum requirements to apply for funding are: